Erasmus House: Museum

 The museum is dedicated to Erasmus's life and work and evokes the intellectual world of the Renaissance through a collection of artworks presented in an interior reconstituted using Gothic and Renaissance furniture.
 The core of the collection is made up of numerous 16th-century books, retracing the thought of this humanist who deeply marked European civilisation.
 In addition to an important collection of Erasmus's writings, the museum also houses paintings by Hans Holbein the Younger, Hieronymus Bosch, Albrecht Dürer, Cornelis Massijs and Joos van Cleve, as well as 17th-century murals.
 Furthermore, there are various sculptures, historical furniture, as well as a study centre.
 Special exhibitions and cultural events also take place there on a regular basis.

-The museum is open every day except Mondays from 10 a.m. to 6 p.m.
-On the first Sunday of every month, admission to the museum is free.